andreleoni/bash_profile_to_docker/README.md

-To add on .zsh source ~/.bash_profile
+To add on .zsh 'source ~/.bash_profile'